Skip Navigation

 4. Asset Classes

-Asset classes are categories of assets, such as stocks, bonds, real estate, or cash.
+Asset classes are broad categories of investments, such as stocks, bonds, cash, and real estate.

 5. Averaging Down